MuckyTaters/MuckyVision3/README.md

     for editing (best to make a backup copy first, just in case).
-    Replace the fake path names given in square brackets with the actual paths to MinGW and SDL on your machine (note the square brackets themselves should also be removed).
+    Replace the fake path names given in square brackets with the actual paths to MinGW and SDL on your machine (note the square brackets themselves should be removed).
 Then execute:

     make -f makefile_GameEngTest_windows_MinGW